cse110-sp24-group4/cse110-sp24-group4/admin/misc/rules.md

 ## Conclusion
 By adhering to this working agreement, we commit to fostering a collaborative, productive, and supportive environment within our software engineering team.
 We will uphold these principles and values in our daily interactions and endeavors.

+## Agreement

+Team member name:

+Team member signature:

+By signing this document, the team member agrees to adhere to the working agreement for Ctrl Alt Elite